oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-target-db/prepare-target-db.md

    ii.
 Check the timezone of target database server.

-   Execute below query using the source database connection established using step 2.
+   Execute below query using the target database connection established using step 1.

     ```text
      <copy>